Gregorius’ slam holds up in Phillies’ 5-4 win over Brewers

 Gregorius’ slam off Freddy Peralta (3-1) highlighted a five-run first inning, and six pitchers preserved the win.
 Gregorius has three grand slams in 86 career games with the Phillies.

 Rhys Hoskins hit an RBI single in the first, and Peralta allowed five runs over the first five batters.
+Peralta settled down from there — he struck out six straight at one point — and he combined with three relievers on a four-hitter.

 But the Brewers rallied on another chilly, windy night at Citizens Bank Park.
 Avisail Garcia hit an RBI single in the third inning that was almost more, but a replay review overturned a safe call at the plate.
 More than 10,000 fans cheered each time a replay showed Daniel Vogelbach was out on center fielder Odubel Herrera’s throw, and a brief review took the run off the board.